-What I've tried to do here is just to give you a taste of the wide range of evidence that is available to establish that Jesus of Nazareth did indeed live, and die, and rise again to life.
+The aim of this article has been to give something of a taste of the wide range of evidence that is available to establish that Jesus of Nazareth did indeed live, and die, and rise again to life.
 The sort of evidence we have considered- eye-witness testimony, first-hand hearsay, business records, documents, things, circumstantial evidence- covers the whole range of evidence that courts use every day to decide issues of fundamental importance in people's lives.

-For the writers of the New Testament, this evidence was clear and uncomplicated-many of them had seen and met Jesus, before and after his death; or else they had heard and trusted the evidence of the eye-witnesses.
+For the writers of the New Testament, this evidence was clear and uncomplicated- many of them had seen and met Jesus, before and after his death; or else they had heard and trusted the evidence of the eye-witnesses.
 As the writer of the letter to the Hebrews puts it: this salvation "was declared at first by the Lord, and it was attested to us by those who heard, while God also bore witness by signs and wonders and various miracles."
 (Heb 2:3-4)

-But all I have been able to do is to give you a brief overview.
-There are a number of very helpful books that go into this material in much more detail, listed on the bibliography.
+All we have been able to do is to give a brief overview.
+There are a number of very helpful books that go into this material in much more detail, noted on the bibliography.